-A first birthday letter for my second baby:
+A first birthday letter to my second baby:

 As you turn one I think back on the last year and I want to slow down time so I can enjoy my baby for a little while longer.